-During the summer of 2018 SpaceX upgraded the vessel for Dragon recovery operations.
-GO Searcher boats a medical treatment facility, helipad, and extensive communication radars.
-A large lifting frame is installed on the stern of the vessel to lift the capsule from the water.
+During summer 2018, SpaceX upgraded the vessel for Dragon recovery operations.
+GO Searcher boasts a medical treatment facility, helipad, and extensive communication radars.
+A large lifting crane is installed on the stern of the vessel to lift the capsule from the water.

 Following splashdown of the capsule, recovery teams in small fast-approach boats connect lines between GO Searcher and Dragon, and then the capsule is carefully lifted from the water.
-Astronauts would then egress from the capsule at this point.
-NASA requires SpaceX to egress astronauts from Dragon within 60 minutes following splashdown.
+Astronauts would then egress from the capsule once it is secured on the deck of GO Searcher.
+NASA requires SpaceX to egress astronauts from Dragon within 60 minutes of splashdown.